Sign in

 Carbon Steel

-Carbon steel is the most common type, categorized into low, medium, and high carbon varieties.
-High carbon steel, with carbon content around 0.6% to 1.5%, is exceptionally strong and hard.
-It’s widely used in tools, knives, and high-strength wires.
+Carbon steel is the most prevalent type, which can be divided into low, medium, and high carbon grades.
+High carbon steel, containing carbon levels between 0.6% to 1.5%, is recognized for its exceptional strength and hardness, often used in tools, knives, and high-stress wires.

 Alloy Steel